Preceptors in the Nexus:

 What is Preceptors in the Nexus?

 The purpose of this two-day workshop is to engage teams to develop the knowledge, skills, behaviors and attitudes needed to facilitate interprofessional learning IN practice.
 A key philosophy of this practical, active, fun, and fast-paced workshop is to impact the culture of practice settings to become more team-based, including engaging patients and their families, by intentionally integrating interprofessional learners into the process of care.
+This preceptor professional development is a crucial component in creating an optimal Interprofessional Clinical Learning Environment.

 Learning Objectives of the Workshop